This is my current reading recommendation list for math.

 General advice for beginners: How to Read Math, Calculus Made Easy.
+Several students have told me that they enjoyed the Art of Problem Solving books, and the book "Proofs: A Long-Form Mathematics Textbook" by Jay Cummings looks like an entertaining introduction to writing proofs.
+Gilbert Strang's "Introduction to Linear Algebra" is widely regarded as a great beginning textbook for linear algebra.
+Spivak's "Calculus" is a great introduction to more rigorous mathematics, although it may be somewhat difficult.
+The youtube videos by Mathologer, 3Blue1Brown, Vi Hart, and Numberphile are fun.
 Also, Wikipedia is surprisingly helpful for self-studying math if you learn to skip past the bits that go over your head and come back to them later, and searching Google for "Notes on [insert subject here]" usually turns up a decent exposition of any undergraduate or graduate level subject.
-The youtube videos by Mathologer, 3Blue1Brown, and Vi Hart are also decent.
-(I've also heard good things about Spivak's "Calculus" as an introduction to more rigorous mathematics, although it may be somewhat difficult.)

-For highschool (or older) students who want to get good at competitive/fundamental math:
+For highschool (or older) students who want to get really good at competitive/fundamental math:

-More geometry advice: Do lots of locus problems to build up your geometric intuition.
+More geometry advice: Do lots of locus problems to build up your geometric intuition (the goal is to be able to answer the question: "if one of these points in this diagram moves, then how will the other points move in response?").
 Avoid the cheap tricks (such as converting everything to algebra, overuse of trigonometry, "complex numbers", "barycentric coordinates", "apply a projective transformation to send a line to infinity", "invert the diagram to turn circles into lines", "it's enough to check the statement holds at three points", etc.), try to learn the underlying philosophy and intuition behind geometry properly.
-Never apply a symmetry to an entire diagram, the correct application of symmetry relates points to other points on the same diagram (examples: the Fermat point, Fagnano's problem, the Euler line, most applications of spiral similarity, perspectivity/cross ratio chase arguments such as the proof of Pappus's Theorem or Desargues's Theorem; nonexample: the way most people try to apply inversion).
+Never apply a symmetry to an entire diagram, the correct application of symmetry relates points to other points on the same diagram (good examples: the Fermat point via a 60 degree rotation, Fagnano's problem via reflections, the Euler line via homothety, most applications of spiral similarity, perspectivity/cross ratio chase arguments such as the proof of Pappus's Theorem or Desargues's Theorem; nonexample: the wrongheaded way most people try to apply inversion).

-Algebra and Inequalities: "A < B" by Kiran Kedlaya (online notes), Mildorf's notes on inequalities, "Positive Polynomials: From Hilbert's 17th Problem to Real Algebra", Khovanskii's "Fewnomials" (just the first few chapters), learn how to check if a quadratic form is positive definite (my own notes on this are here), learn about Fourier-Motzkin elimination and Farkas' Lemma about systems of linear inequalities, read about Sturm Chains, Resultants, and Grobner Bases from Wikipedia or elsewhere, a few chapters of Dummit & Foote's book on algebra (maybe "A Book of Abstract Algebra" by Pinter), maybe "The Cauchy Schwarz Master Class", "The Entirely Mixing Variables Method" by Phan Kim Hung, and these slides by Curtis Greene.
+Algebra and Inequalities: Learn how to check if a quadratic form is positive definite (my own notes on this are here), learn about Fourier-Motzkin elimination and Farkas' Lemma about systems of linear inequalities, make sure you understand the fundamental theorem of symmetric polynomials and its connection to Vieta's formulas and Newton's identities, read "A < B" by Kiran Kedlaya (online notes), Mildorf's notes on inequalities, "Inequalities" by Hardy, Littlewood, and Polya, "Positive Polynomials: From Hilbert's 17th Problem to Real Algebra", Khovanskii's "Fewnomials" (just the first few chapters), read about Sturm Chains, Resultants, Grobner Bases, and Cylindrical Algebraic Decomposition from Wikipedia or elsewhere, a few chapters of Dummit & Foote's book on algebra (maybe "A Book of Abstract Algebra" by Pinter first), maybe "The Cauchy Schwarz Master Class", "The Entirely Mixing Variables Method" by Phan Kim Hung, and these slides by Curtis Greene.
 Keep in mind that algebra is the most "learnable" subfield of math, plus it is generally useful in every other area of math, so time spent mastering it is never wasted.

 For advanced highschool students, undergraduates, or older students who want to learn something interesting: